Disappearance of Etan Patz

 Etan Kalil Patz (/ˈeɪtɑːn ˈpeɪts/; October 9, 1972 – c.
 May 25, 1979) was a six-year-old American boy who disappeared on May 25, 1979, on his way to his school bus stop in the SoHo neighborhood of Lower Manhattan.
 His disappearance helped launch the missing children movement, which included new legislation and new methods for tracking down missing children.
 Years after he disappeared, Patz became one of the first children to be profiled on the "photo on a milk carton" campaigns of the 1980s.
 In 1983, President Ronald Reagan designated May 25—the anniversary of Etan's disappearance—as National Missing Children's Day in the United States.
+Etan's body was never found, and he was declared legally dead on June 19, 2001.

-Pedro Hernandez—a suspect who confessed in 2012—was charged and indicted later that year on charges of second-degree murder and first-degree kidnapping.
-In 2014, After a mistrial and retrial, on February 14, 2017, after nine days of deliberations, the jury found Hernandez guilty of murder and kidnapping.
+In 2012, Pedro Hernandez was indicted on charges of second-degree murder and first-degree kidnapping.
+After a mistrial and retrial, on February 14, 2017, after nine days of deliberations, the jury found Hernandez guilty of murder and kidnapping.
 Hernandez was sentenced to 25-years-to-life in prison on April 18, 2017.
 On July 21, 2025, Hernandez's conviction was overturned by a federal appeals panel ruling that the state trial court's instructions to the jury were erroneous.
+On November 25, 2025, the Manhattan District Attorney's office announced that Hernandez would be retried.
+On June 22, 2026, the U.S. Supreme Court, in a 6–3 unsigned opinion, reinstated Hernandez’s conviction, ruling that the federal appeals court had exceeded its authority in overturning it.

 Disappearance

-On the morning of May 25, 1979, Etan left his parents’ SoHo apartment at 113 Prince Street by himself for the first time, planning to walk two blocks to board a school bus at West Broadway and Prince Street.
+On the morning of May 25, 1979, Etan left his parents’ SoHo apartment at 113 Prince Street by himself for the first time to walk a block and a half to board a school bus at West Broadway and Prince Street.
 He was wearing a black "Future Flight Captain" pilot cap, a blue corduroy jacket, blue jeans and blue sneakers with fluorescent stripes.
-He never got on the bus.
+Etan never got on the school bus that morning, and his teacher noticed his absence at school.
+When Etan did not return home after school, his mother contacted the mother of his closest friend, and then the police.

-At school, Etan's teacher noticed his absence but did not report it to the principal.
-When Etan did not return home after school, his mother Julie called the police.
 At first, detectives considered the Patzes to be possible suspects but quickly determined they had no involvement.
 An intense search began that evening, using nearly 100 police officers and a team of bloodhounds.
 The search continued for weeks.
 Neighbors and police canvassed the city and placed missing-child posters featuring Etan's portrait, but this resulted in few leads.

 Etan's father Stanley was a professional photographer and had a collection of photographs he had taken of his son.
 His photos of Etan were printed on countless missing-child posters and milk cartons.
 They were also projected on screens in Times Square.